Geography university courses – what to expect

 - Group projects also tend to feature at least once a year in geography degrees; these are good practice for working in a team and dealing with people you wouldn’t necessarily choose to work with.

-Quick stats – what do geography graduates do?
+Quick stats – what do geography graduates do after university?

 This is what the Destination of Leavers from Higher Education survey revealed about geography graduates six months after graduation in 2014: